 How do I get my child ready for a blood transfusion?

 , In an age-appropriate manner, explain what the blood transfusion is and why it's

 being done.
 Your child’s healthcare provider will let you know if and how your child

 needs to prepare.

 Make sure to tell the healthcare provider if your child has ever had a bad reaction

 to a blood transfusion.
 Your child may be given a medicine to help prevent an allergic

-Most hospitals require a consent form before a blood transfusion.
-This needs to be
+Most hospitals need a consent form before a blood transfusion.
+This needs to be signed

 Your child’s blood will be tested before the blood transfusion to find out what type